tboy1337/netcut/README.md

 - Should be used with caution in production environments
 - NetCut should only be used in controlled testing environments
 - Neither tool is a replacement for comprehensive network security
+- When using single IP targeting, ensure proper authorization

 ## Troubleshooting